 This Thanksgiving may feel more difficult for some families given the recent deep political divide in our nation.
 Why not invite the whole family to focus on what is going well, and how we can appreciate our wellbeing, and even contribute to the wellbeing of others?
 The more we focus on and contribute to wellbeing, the easier it will be to feel appreciation for all that is well within us and our lives.
 For many people, sharing the wellbeing by contributing to food pantries, serving holiday dinners at soup kitchens, and so on, is an important part of magnifying the wellbeing for others as well as ourselves.

 The more we focus on all that is well, the more wellbeing we will perceive and receive, and the more wellbeing we perceive, the more wellbeing we will be able to share!
 Our families benefit from sharing and appreciating all the wellbeing we affirm together.
 So, this Thanksgiving, let’s raise not just a glass, but a few words of appreciation, for all the wellbeing in the world!

 Carol Richardson M.Div, MPH

-Carol "Anandi" Richardson M.Div., M.P.H., combines wisdom and training from both East and West, and focuses on wellness in mind, body, and soul.
-She specializes in Reiki Energy Healing, Intuitive Life Coaching, Hypnotherapy, and Raja Yoga Meditation.
-She is the author of Mornings with the Masters: Mystical Journeys in a Postmodern World, Exodus 2012: A Mission to Save the Earth and Aging Well~Be Your Best Self Forever!.
+Carol E. Richardson, M.Div., MPH, combines wisdom and training from both East and West, and focuses on wellness in mind, body, and soul.
+She is the author of Mornings with the Masters: Mystical Journeys in a Postmodern World, and Exodus 2012: A Mission to Save the Earth and Aging Well~Be Your Best Self Forever!.